orbkit/orbkit/doc/gridbased/lowlevel.rst

 The output functionalities of ORBKIT are handled by the module ``orbkit.output``.

-In this module, there are functions for every output type.
+Within this module, there are functions for every output type.
 These functions are managed by::

   output.main_output(data,geo_info,geo_spec,outputname='new',otype='h5',